wilmoore/ruby-version/README.md

     % ruby-version 1.[PRESS-TAB-NOW]

-Building RUBY from Source
+Building Ruby from Source
 -----------------------------

-**ruby-version** doesn't care how you've obtained your RUBY versions; it only cares that you've stored them neatly under a common directory structure.
-You may build multiple RUBY versions manually by typing:
+**ruby-version** doesn't care how you've obtained your Ruby versions; it only cares that you've stored them neatly under a common directory structure.
+You may build multiple Ruby versions manually by typing:

     $ ./configure --prefix=... && make && make install